SCRT-HQ/VaporShell/docs/glossary/New-VSSESConfigurationSet.md

----
-layout: glossary
-title: New-VSSESConfigurationSet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSESConfigurationSet

 ## SYNOPSIS
-Adds an AWS::SES::ConfigurationSet resource to the template
+Adds an AWS::SES::ConfigurationSet resource to the template.
+Specifies a configuration set.
+Configuration sets let you create groups of rules that you can apply to the emails you send using Amazon SES.
+For more information about using configuration sets, see Using Amazon SES Configuration Sets: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/using-configuration-sets.html in the Amazon SES Developer Guide: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/.

 ## SYNTAX